16280-f25/16280-f25.github.io/docs/logistics.md

 | Attendance | 5% | Attendance form each lecture |

 Recitations are **not** required, but will cover material and examples that will be highly relevant to the homework.
+Attendance will be collected via a form that will open in the attendance tab in the first 5 minutes of each class.
+Attendance at 22 of 27 lectures is required for a full score, and the score will drop linearly below that.

 ## Late Policy